 We had space to run four simultaneous sessions in each of the nine time slots, and ended up scheduling the 33 most popular (and feasible) of the 78 suggestions.

 Of the 14 topics suggested prior to the conference, only 5 ended up being chosen for sessions by attendees at the event.
 So only 15% of the 33 actual conference sessions were predicted by attendees in advance of the event.

 Of the 147 topics suggested during the conference roundtable, 26 were subsequently chosen for sessions.
 That’s 80% of the final sessions.
 Interestingly, seven of the final session topics were not mentioned in the roundtable notes.
 It’s quite common for participants to think of new topics after the roundtable is over.
 Once seen by other attendees, some of these ideas turn into desirable sessions.

 It’s hard to know how to improve on our process of soliciting session ideas before the conference, short of forcing attendees to make suggestions during registration—something that would not go over well with the typical edACCESS attendee.
 In my experience, the above analysis is pretty typical for peer conferences I run.
 Having session topics and formats that fit particpants’ needs is vital for the success of any conference.
 Given the poor showing for pre-conference topic crowdsourcing, (and, by extension, efforts of a conference’s program committee) I feel that having attendees brainstorm and then propose topics at the start of the event, as is done at Conferences That Work, is well worth the work involved.

+I hope this comparison of pre-conference and at-conference crowdsourcing is informative.
 Do you think we should even be trying to crowdsource topics for a conference?
 Are you still skeptical of the utility of crowdsourcing topics at the beginning of a conference?
 What would you do to improve the success of crowdsourcing sessions before an event?